-Since 2004, we have raised over $150,000 by fundraisers, United Way donations, raffles and gifts.
+Since 2004, we have raised over $200,000 by fundraisers, United Way donations, raffles and gifts.
+In the past three years, we have raised over $110,000 and distributed over $82,000 to area families.
 Our two primary fundraisers are a steak dinner ($25 a person) at Captain Jack's in Sodus Point on the first Sunday in April.
-(This year is April 12th as Easter is the first Sunday.)
-Our other fund raiser is a golf tournament at Sodus Bay Heights, this year on August 10th; cost is $125 a golfer or we have sponsorships that range from $25 and up.
+(This year is April 3rd).
+Our other fund raiser is a golf tournament at Sodus Bay Heights, this year on August 8th; cost is $125 a golfer or we have sponsorships that range from $25 and up.
 In the past three years, we have spent over $80,000 supporting families so they can worry about their children and not the costs.
 Our committee consists of all volunteers.
-Of each dollar raised over 95 cents goes to help the families.
+Of each dollar raised over 93 cents goes to help the families.

 We obtain the names of families by working closely with a pediatric oncology social worker at Golisano Children's Hospital.
 Once the necessary paperwork and releases are completed, we meet with the families to explain what we do and tell them how we may be able to help them.
 We try not to interfere with their lives but want them to know we are there when needed.